DWM Luger P-08 9mm Pistol

 In 1922, DWM was absorbed by the holding company B.K.I.W. and in 1930 DWM was acquired by Mauser.
 During 1930-1931, all Luger production machinery (and many technicians) were moved from the DWM factory in Berlin to the Mauser factory in Oberndorf, Germany, where Lugers were produced until 1942, when the Luger was finally replaced as the standard German service pistol by the Walther P-38.
 Mauser made Lugers bear the Mauser logo on top of their first toggle link, where the DWM logo had previously been stamped.
 Mauser produced most of the WW II era and post WW II Lugers.
 Mauser sold commercial Lugers in the 1970's and finally ceased manufacture in 1997.

 Incredibly, the Luger's design changed very little during its long production life.
-The principle change being the substitution of a coil mainspring for the flat mainspring used in the early 1900's.
+The principal change being the substitution of a coil mainspring for the flat mainspring used in the early 1900's.

 The majority of German Luger pistols were produced by DWM.
 However, Lugers were also produced in large numbers under license by the Royal German Arsenal at Erfurt between 1910-1914 and 1916-1918.
 (About 2,000,000 Lugers were produced during WW I by DWM and ERFURT combined.)
 After WW I, Simson & Company and Kreighoff produced Lugers under license, as did Mauser after their acquisition of DWM.